What this article covers:

 What is synced?

-NEW: Unito users can now sync Jira sprints and backlogs to sections in Asana!
+NEW: Unito users can now build workflows to sync Jira sprints and backlogs to sections in Asana!

 A field you would like to sync is not listed?
 Let us know!